-As one of the three founders of White Tara Productions (www.whitetara.org), Catherine Boyle has worked as a volunteer producer, director and editor on documentary films shot in Bangladesh, Honduras, Afghanistan, Nigeria, Ghana, Thailand, Bulgaria, Italy and the U.S.
+As one of the three founders of White Tara Productions (www.whitetaraproductions.com), Catherine Boyle worked as a volunteer producer, director and editor on documentary films shot in Bangladesh, Honduras, Afghanistan, Nigeria, Ghana, Thailand, Bulgaria, Italy and the U.S.

 The focus of White Tara Productions was consistently on humanitarian and social issues that do not receive adequate coverage in the mainstream media.

 Based in Ireland since 2009, she continues to work on volunteer video projects.